 The stock price stabilised around $40-50 in February 2021 before seeing renewed upward movement.
 By June 2021, it had shot up over 11.6 -fold.

 GameStop shares' average intraday volatility in H1 2021 has been 22.1%.

 How to buy and sell GME

-You can buy and sell GameStop Corp shares on stock exchanges, but the best way to trade it is through a broker or trading platforms, such as MetaTrader or Libertex, where trades are easier to make, leverage can be used, and you can even earn if the stock's value goes down.
+You can buy and sell GameStop Corp shares on stock exchanges, but the best way to trade it is through a broker or trading platform, such as MetaTrader or Libertex, where leverage can be used, and you can trade if the stock's value goes down.